 - Private vehicle transport

 A Venice adventure can last a lifetime.
 But if this is your first time or the great city is a short stopover, there is still much to see that will inspire you.
-Choose a private, guided tour such as Venice In a Day, operated by Walks of Italy, for a full itinerary that will include many of the famous sights and attractions.
+Choose a private, guided tour such as Venice In a Day, operated by Walks of Italy, for a full itinerary that includes many famous sights and attractions.

-This five-star tour includes a visit to the breathtaking St. Mark’s Basilica and Square.
-Enjoy the frescos before ascending to the rooftop terrace for a panoramic view of the city.
+This five-star tour includes visiting the breathtaking St. Mark’s Basilica and Square.
+Enjoy the frescos before ascending to the rooftop terrace for a panoramic city view.

 Visitors often stroll the famous Rialto Bridge and follow through to the fountain of San Giacomo – the piazza’s central fountain.
 While in the square, enjoy a cappuccino or lunch al fresco, at your own expense, at one of the many small cafes.